Rey7910/Algoritmos-2022-2/Lab_g3_genetic/README.md

 # Lab Genetics
-### Here you will be find the solution to the third lab from genetic algorithm used for finding absolute highs in a given function
+### Here you will find the solution to the third lab from genetic algorithm used for finding absolute highs in a given function